developer-zebra/developer-zebra-site/src/mdna/index.md

    video_thumb: video_thumb.jpg
    button_text: Learn More
  - image-location: left
-   title: Never lose a peripheral with Smart Leash on Device Central
+   title: Never lose a peripheral with Smart Leash
    subtitle: New in Device Central
    description: The new Smart Leash feature on Device Central notifies a user when a peripheral moves out of an area, ensuring that the peripheral is not left behind.
 Device Central centrally connects and monitors Bluetooth peripherals.
    url: /devicecentral/